 To mark a task as urgent, on the task card, select Due Date and switch the ASAP toggle switch on top.
 If the task is not closed today, from the next day the task participants will begin to be penalized.

 You can always draw a colleague’s attention to a task by sending him a notification.
-To do this, click on the Send alert next to his name in the task card, write your request — and a colleague will receive an alert that you need his help.
-Please note, if you complete your part of the task on time (clicked on Finish and chose I completed my part only) and your colleague does not - the system begins to penalize him, but not you.
+To do this, click on Send alert next to his name in the task card, write your request — and a colleague will receive an alert that you need his help.
+Please note, if you complete your part of the task on time (click on Finish and choose I completed my part only) and your colleague does not — the system begins to penalize him, but not you.

 To view the user's task list, configure the filter in the upper left corner of the screen.

 You can set yourself private tasks that will be hidden from everyone.
-To do this, select Make task private when creating a task.
+To do this, select Make the task private when creating a task.
 Be careful, in the future you will not be able to open this task for everyone.

 Colored circles around the task participant's photo indicate the status of the task for him.